leonfriedrichsen/simple-visit-tracker-php/README.md

 This is a library for PHP to track visits on your website.
 My goal was to develop a visit tracker where I know exactly what data is stored and where it is stored.
 Also, no personal data is stored, and no cookies are used, which means you don't need a privacy policy, cookie banner and other consent that is usually required for other analytics tools in the EU.

+## Requirements
+- SQL database to store your visits
+- web server to call your PHP code

 ## Installation

 #### 1. Download the library